 J. Matriculation services for ethnic, language-minority students and students with disabilities appropriate to their needs, and where necessary, modifications in the matriculation process or use of alternative instruments and/or methods or procedures to accommodate the needs of these students.

-2. General Student Matriculation Responsibilities
+2. Matriculation Responsibilities

 All students are responsible for the following:

-A. Declaring specific educational goals no later than the semester before attempting their 16th unit of credit at Santa Monica College.
+A. Declaring specific educational goals after completing 15 semester units or prior to the end of their 3rd semesterat Santa Monica College.

-B. Meeting with a counselor within 90 days of declaring their educational goals to develop educational plans that shall include (a) the courses required to meet the matriculants’ educational goals and (b) any special programs and/or student services that would support the attainment of those educational goals.
+B. Engaging in course activities and completing assigned coursework; and

-C. Attending class and completing assigned course work.
+C. Completing courses and maintaining progress toward an education goal and completing a course of study.

-D. Completing courses and pursuing educational plans to reach their academic or career goals.
+.

-E. Meeting with counselors whenever there is a change in their existing educational plans and creating revised educational plans consistent with their new academic or career goals.
+D. Meeting with counselors whenever there is a change in their existing educational plans and creating revised educational plans consistent with their new academic or career goals.

-3. Special Matriculation Responsibilities

-Matriculants have the following responsibilities in order to ensure that they achieve their educational and personal goals:

-A. Probationary students - Santa Monica College requires students who are placed on academic and/or progress probation (as stated in SMC Board Policies) to develop contracts with counselors for returning to good standing.
+E. Santa Monica College requires students who are placed on academic and/or progress probation (as stated in SMC Board Policies) to develop contracts with counselors for returning to good standing.

-B. Undeclared Students - Santa Monica College requires matriculants who have not declared educational goals to participate in career or academic selection counseling no later than the semester before attempting their 16th unit of credit at Santa Monica College.
+F. Santa Monica College requires matriculants who have not declared educational goals to participate in career or academic selection counseling after completing 15 semester units or prior to the end of their 3rd semester at Santa Monica College.

-C. Students Enrolled in Pre-College Courses - Santa Monica College requires matriculants who are enrolled in pre-college courses to plan with their instructors the next courses in the instructional sequence and to see counselors to develop a program for the ensuing semester.

-4. Matriculants (Deferred)

-Students who have had prior college experience and/or who do not plan to transfer or complete an occupational course of study, may opt to defer their matriculation process until the semester before attempting their 16th unit of credit at Santa Monica College, at which time they become matriculants.
-Information on exemptions and waivers is available in the Assessment Brochure, the Schedule of Classes and the college website.Deferred matriculants shall:

-A. Complete the admissions component;

-B. Be given orientation materials at the time of application submission;

-C. Be exempt from English or ESL and math assessment unless they plan to take English/ESL or math classes;

-D. Be permitted to participate in counseling and advisement.

-5. Matriculation Components and Participation
+4. Matriculation Components and Participation

 All students will participate in the matriculation process unless specifically exempted from selected components of the process.
-The matriculation components shall consist of admission, orientation, assessment, counseling/advisement, and follow-up.
-All students shall complete the admissions component regardless of their matriculation status.
+The matriculation components shall consist of orientation, assessment, educational planning, counseling/advisement, and follow-up.
+All students shall complete the admissions application regardless of their matriculation status.
 All students enrolled in graded classes shall be included in the follow-up component.

 All matriculants are required to participate in the following components:

-A. English, ESL or math assessment, prior to enrolling in those classes.
+A. Assessment

+Santa Monica College requires all matriculants to participate in English, ESL or math assessment, prior to enrolling in those classes.
+Students are exempt from the assessment component if they have assessment results from or have met the course prerequisites at another accredited college.
+Students may use an assessment score from another college for initial placement recommendation only, provided that an equivalent course can be identified by the department.

 B. Orientation